koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 To test the task with the [K2 settlement layer](/concepts/settlement-layer/k2-tick-tock-fast-blocks) you'll need to deploy it.

 We have included our CLI for creating and publish tasks to the K2 network in this repo.
 Tips on this flow can be found [here](/quickstart/command-line-tool/create-task-cli).
 One important thing to note is when you're presented with the choice of ARWEAVE, IPFS, or DEVELOPMENT you can select DEVELOPMENT and enter `main` in the following prompt.
 This will tell the task node to look for a `main.js` file in the `dist` folder.
-You can create this locally by running `npm webpack`.
+You can create this locally by running `npm run `.

 ## Run a node locally